5Y0N/GN/README.md

 after that, reboot your vita and restart henkaku.

-All credits to xerpi, rereprep, devnoname120 - all i did was combine their two projects to fix vitabright's resume from sleep bug
+All credits to xerpi, rereprep, devnoname120 - all i did was combine their two projects to fix vitabright's resume from sleep bug and add a couple lines of code.

 Tested on OLED wifi vita - Just like with NoLed, there seems to be a slight delay after resuming from sleep.